realm/realm-java/README.md

 ### Download sources

 You can download the source code of Realm Java by using git.
-Since realm-java has git submodules, use `--recursive` when clone.
+Since realm-java has git submodules, use `--recursive` when cloning the repository.

 ```
 git clone git@github.com:realm/realm-java.git --recursive